 Do not use sprays on lawns, weeds, or insects.
 These spays will be toxic to your birds, who will eat the insects, grass, and weeds (dandelions are a favorite).

 Chickens can be given some treats, such as bananas, romaine lettuce, oranges, watermelon, and so forth, however onions and meats should never be given.
-Brown bread, and whole grain breads are fine, but white bread should not be given, nor should moldy bread.
-Wash any store bought fruit and veges before giving them to your chickens.
+Brown bread and whole grain breads are fine, but white bread should not be given, nor should moldy bread.
+Wash any store bought fruit and vegetables before giving them to your chickens.

 Overall the Orpington is a good starter bird for anyone looking to get involved with Chickens.
 They are friendly, and easy going.